The solids can be ordered in many sizes including trim pieces and stair treads.

 Multiply the number of tiles for length by the number of tiles for the width to get the total to order.

-We suggest that you order about 10%-15% extra for edge cuts and 'just in case'.
+We suggest that you order at least 10%-15% extra for edge cuts, breakage, etc.

 Our tiles are meant to be laid very close together, so just ignore the grout space for the purpose of figuring out how many to order.